Daunte Wright shooting: US judge sentences cop to 2 years | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Former Minneapolis police officer Kim Potter will receive a penalty below state guidelines.
+Former Minneapolis police officer Kim Potter receives a penalty lesser than state guidelines recommend.
 Potter claimed she confused her handgun for her taser when she shot and killed Daunte Wright.

+Wright's shooting has galvanized those who want punishment for Potter and those who argue it was a tragic mistake

 A judge in the US state of Minnesota sentenced former police officer Kim Potter to two years in prison for the killing of Black motorist Daunte Wright.